chiyuanhsiao/Colorimeter/README.md

 # Colorimeter
-It's my final project of photonics experiment.
+It's my final project of photonics lab.
 The purpose is to measure the color information, such as RGB value, luminance and XYZ coordinates of CIE 1931 color space.

 ## Usage
 You can open this program by simply following below commands: